cguirunas/mac_format_tool/README.md

 [*]  - Don't know,

- Choose your option (pass any other key to exit)
+ Choose your option (press any other key to exit)
  ```